YuyuChen-UW/YuyuChen-UW.github.io/index.md

 I am currently a Ph.D. student in Actuarial Science at the University of Waterloo, working under the supervision of Professor [Ruodu Wang](http://sas.uwaterloo.ca/~wang/) and Professor [Ken Seng Tan](https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/ken-seng-tan).

-Before coming to the University of Waterloo, I obtained my M.Sc degree in Statistics from the University of Calgary, supervised by Professor [Alexandru Badescu](https://contacts.ucalgary.ca/info/math/profiles/101-152917).
+Before joining the University of Waterloo, I obtained my M.Sc degree in Statistics from the University of Calgary, supervised by Professor [Alexandru Badescu](https://contacts.ucalgary.ca/info/math/profiles/101-152917).
 I received my B.Ec in Actuarial Science from Southwestern University of Finance and Economics.

 ## Research Interests
 I am interested in the research of actuarial science and risk management
-- **Robust risk aggregation technique and application**
+- **Robust risk aggregation**
-- **Application of affine GARCH models**
+- **Dependence modelling**
+- **Pricing financial derivatives**

 ## Publications